TRowbotham/URL-Parser/README.md

 $params = new URLSearchParams('?foo=bar');

 // Construct a new list using an array of arrays containing strings.
 Alternatively, you could pass an
-// object that implements the Traversable interface and whose iterator returns an array containing
+// object that implements the Traversable interface and whose iterator returns an array of arrays,
-// exactly 2 items.
+// with each array containing exactly 2 items.
 $params = new URLSearchParams([
     ['foo', 'bar'],
     ['foo', 'bar'] // Duplicates are allowed!